Will skipping breakfast and lunch lead to weight loss?

 Dear Trying to be a good friend,

 Although your friend may have good reasons for losing weight, you are right in saying that skipping meals is not the way to do it.
 Even though skipping meals might mean your friend is eating fewer times a day, it doesn't mean that she will lose as much weight as she thinks she will.
-Eating at regular intervals is important because it helps keep the metabolic rate up.
+Eating at regular intervals is key because it helps keep the metabolic rate up.
 If a person goes all day without eating, the body goes into starvation mode.
-This means her/his metabolic rate will slow down, and her/his body will conserve energy and expend fewer calories.
-When s/he does eat, s/he may have problems being able to stop when full.
-When someone ignores the hunger and satiety signals for an extended period of time, it can be difficult to tell when s/he is hungry or full when eating.
+This means their metabolic rate will slow down, and their body will conserve energy and expend fewer calories.
+When they does eat, they may have problems being able to stop when full.
+When someone ignores the hunger and satiety signals for an extended period of time, it can be difficult to tell when they're hungry or full when eating.
 This could cause your friend to overeat and possibly even gain rather than lose weight.

 If you are comfortable with it, you can tactfully let your friend know how eating only one meal a day, regardless of size, is detrimental to her health.
 Advise her to try several small meals or snacks over the course of the day, rather than only one meal once a day.
-Physical activity should also be incorporated into her daily routine in order to encourage healthful and safe weight loss.
+Physical activity can also be incorporated into her daily routine in order to encourage healthful and safe weight loss.
 Your friend could also consult with a registered dietitian or health care provider for guidance on safely achieve her weight loss goals.
-If she is a Columbia student, she can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a dietitian and/or a health care provider.
-For more of the skinny on healthy eating, feel free to check out Alice!’s Nutrition & Physical Activity archives and the Get Balanced!
-Guide to Healthier Eating Your concern and thoughtful question shows that you are a good friend indeed.
+For more of the skinny on healthy eating, feel free to check out the Nutrition & Physical Activity section in the Go Ask Alice! archives.
+Your concern and thoughtful question shows that you are a good friend indeed.